Blogging vs Writing

 The SEO 2.0 blog has been online for years.
 Already after two or three years many articles were completely outdated.
-For example I have deleted a post lately about a service long gone.
+For example I have deleted many posts over the years about tools and services long gone.

-Even postings about services that still exist like StumbleUpon tend be obsolete by now.
+Even postings about services that still exist tend be obsolete after a year or two.
+Why?
+Features change.
+Trends fade.
 At the same time some posts from 2007 are still valid or more apt than ever.

 You have to ask yourself: Do you want to write for the quick buck?